orhun/git-cliff/website/docs/configuration/bump.md

 Configures additional commit types that should increment the major or minor accordingly.

-They should be used rarely, only in the case you have a spacial case for incrementing versions.
+They should be used rarely, only in the case you have a special case for incrementing versions.

 Expects a valid regex pattern.